kuzanatoliy/questions/REACTJS.md

 <details>
   <summary>When class components should be used without function components?</summary>

-  Class components are used if it has to work with state and life cycle methods.
-For all of the other cases have to be used function components.
+  It is possible to use class components if it has to work with state and life cycle methods.
+For all of the other cases, it is better to use the function component.
 One of the most important reasons to use a functional style is a minimization process.
-It is easier to minimize functions then classes.
+It is easier to minimize functions than classes.

-  *Note*: Last versions of the React allows using hooks for a rendering optimization and a state using.
+  *Note*: Last versions of React allows using hooks for rendering optimization and state using.

 </details>